drewkotarski/Bubble-Trouble-2/MICHAEL_DANINO.md

 ### Map

+**Note** The original functions that are being mapped over were written some by me and some by Molly, I changed the code from using hard-coded objects lists of objects that can be mapped over (along with the actual map calls).

 Because each level has a different number of bubbles that need to be modified, we created lists of bubbles for each level.
 To manipulate these lists of bubbles, we mapped over them to update the x/y position, as seen below.
 ```racket
 (define (update-bubbles)